zaman13/fluorescence-image-sequence-analysis/README.md

 ## Acknowledgement
- This work was partially supported by the National Institute of Health (NIH) Grant R01GM138716 and 5R21HG009758.
+This work was developed at the Hesselink research lab, Stanford University.
+The work was partially supported by the National Institute of Health (NIH) Grant R01GM138716 and 5R21HG009758.